-How to calculate costs in a Company.
+How to calculate costs.

 Calculating costs is an essential business skill that can help you create budgets, forecast sales, determine profitability, and plan for upcoming expenses.